incrediblesound/Jump-Into-JavaScript/README.md

 ##You’re Going to Code, and You’re Going to Like it

 People who studied computer science in college have the advantage of a degree which has both cultural significance and practical use.
-If you’re reading this it’s because you do not have that degree, and as a result you will have to fill the void of confidence that your employer will have as a result of that lack.
+If you’re reading this it’s because you do not have that degree, and as a result you will have to fill that void with confidence, competence and passion.
 Luckily in most startups, and even some big companies, there is no hard requirement for a computer science degree.
-That means that you are able to, and in fact must, make up for that elsewhere.
+That means that you confidence in the ability to solve problems with code, your passion for building software, and your competence with the tools and principles of software engineering will be enough for you to get in.

-The easiest way to make up for that lack is with productivity.
-You have to code, and preferable a lot.
+Competence and confidence are best obtained through productivity.
+You have to code, and you should code a lot.
 When I say a lot, I mean you should code for hours every day.
 If you take a day or two off, that’s fine, but if you find yourself slipping for weeks at a time, this career path probably isn’t for you.
 Because it’s not so easy to just sit down and code every day, I’m going to go over some ideas about how to do it.

 ##Find some aspect of coding that you enjoy